AndyYuen/simple-argo-example/README.md

 # 5. Conclusion
-I've shown you how to deploy my example application using a Helm chart with Argo CD as well as using kustomize with Argo CD.
-Each approach has its own pros and cons.
+I've shown you how to deploy my example application using a Helm chart with Argo CD, as well as, using kustomize with Argo CD.
+Each approach has its pros and cons.
 For example, Helm's named template adds our MySQL hook to the MySQL DeploymentConfig generated by the 'oc process' command easily.
 And for Kustomize, it has a configMapGenerator that conveniently generates a config map from a properties file.
 Which tool to use depends on the use case and your preference. <br /><br />
-There are way to use both Helm and Kustomize together with Argo CD eg, one way to do that is using a configmap containing a shell script and an side-car container.
+There are way to use both Helm and Kustomize together with Argo CD eg, one way to do that is using a configmap containing a shell script and a side-car container.
 If you are interested in this approach, just google it.
 Or wait for my next Youtube video.

 ## ENJOY ;-) !!!